njPlanck/PRNU---Effects-of-Compression-on-Source-Camera-Identification/README.md

 ## Data Outline
-Images used in this project were from the dataset used by Jianfeng Lu, Caijin Li, Xiangye Huang, Chen Cui, and Mahmoud Emam for their 2024 <a href="https://www.kaggle.com/datasets/mahmoudemam85/source-camera-identification-a-custom-dataset"> paper: "Source Camera Identification Algorithm Based On Multi-Scale Feature Fusion". </a>
+Images used in this project were from the dataset used by Jianfeng Lu, Caijin Li, Xiangye Huang, Chen Cui, and Mahmoud Emam for their 2024 paper:<a href="https://www.kaggle.com/datasets/mahmoudemam85/source-camera-identification-a-custom-dataset">"Source Camera Identification Algorithm Based On Multi-Scale Feature Fusion". </a>

 However, in order to avoid double compression, only images of the PNG formats were considered for the JPEG, JP2, JXR and JXL compression.
 The sizes of these selected images were about 20MB on the average before compression.
 And the target sizes for compression were 3MB, 500KB, and 100KB across the various schemes to give a uniform compression ratios of 7:1, 40:1, and 200:1 respectively.